AtsukoKuwahara/SimpleAIChatbot/SimpleAIChatbot/README.md

 - **ChatView.swift**: Handles the user input and displays the AI's response.
 - **ArchiveView.swift**: Displays a list of past interactions.
 - **ChatDetailView.swift**: Shows the details of a selected chat entry.
+- **SettingsView.swift**: Provides controls to customize chatbot parameters like temperature, seed, and top_k.
 - **NetworkService.swift**: Contains the logic for making HTTP POST requests to the backend.

 ### Customization

 - **Modify the Backend URL**: Change the `url` in `NetworkService.swift` to point to your custom backend service.
 - **Add New Models**: Extend the picker options in `ChatView.swift` to include new AI models.
+- **Adjust Default Settings**: Modify the default values in `SettingsView.swift` to change how the chatbot behaves initially.